 - A Facility dispatched by System Management above (below) its Resource Plan will pay the market Balancing price for the quantity involved (normal settlement of Balancing amounts).
 Constrained on or off payments may also be required to compensate for differences between the Balancing price and the price of offers or bid tranches dispatched by System Management. - For example, suppose the Balancing price is determined to be \$15 per MWh.
 A Market Participant that was dispatched down below its Resource Plan by System Management and had a bid price of \$10 per MWh, would have expected to pay that amount, not \$15/MWh.
 So the Market Participant would receive a 'constrained off' compensation payment of \$5/MW to compensate for the difference. - This holds for negative priced bids as well.
 For example, had the Balancing price been negative \$15 per MWh and the Market Participant's bid price negative \$20 per MWh, the IPP would have paid negative \$15 per MWh (i.e. received \$15/MWh) but expected to have paid negative \$20 per MWh (i.e. receive \$20 per MWh) for the quantity of downwards Balancing it provided.
-In this instance, compensation would be paid at negative \$5 per MWh (the Market Participant would receive \$5 per MWh) for the quantity of downwards Balancing it was instructed to provide). - The constrained off (or on) event may have been because of a system security situation9 (in effect as now) or (a new requirement) due to approximations that must be made in formulating Dispatch Instructions to follow expected trends in dispatch intervals and in calculating half hourly Balancing prices ex post.
+In this instance, compensation would be paid at negative \$5 per MWh (the Market Participant would receive \$5 per MWh) for the quantity of downwards Balancing it was instructed to provide). - The constrained off (or on) event may have been because of a system security situation6 (in effect as now) or (a new requirement) due to approximations that must be made in formulating Delispatch linstructions to follow expected trends in dispatch intervals and in calculating half hourly Balancing prices ex post. - Constrained on/off payments will be allocated to Market Customers proportional to their energy use in the interval the payment was made.